Jay Bilas: Comments on Duke lacrosse scandal

-Writing a letter to the editor in Duke Magazine, Bilas sharply criticized the Duke administration for its lack of support for the falsely indicted players during the 2006 Duke lacrosse case.
+Writing a letter to the editor in the September 2007 edition of Duke Magazine, Bilas sharply criticized the Duke administration for its lack of support for the falsely indicted players during the 2006 Duke lacrosse case.
 Describing Richard H. Brodhead's actions, "President Brodhead chose the path of political expediency.
 He failed to effectively counter factually inaccurate and inappropriate statements about Duke and its students, failed to forcefully speak out against procedural irregularities, and failed to take appropriate action in response to repeated attacks upon the due process rights of Duke's students."

 Personal life

-Bilas resides in Charlotte, North Carolina with his wife whom he married in 1993, Wendy, and their son and daughter.
+Bilas resides in Charlotte, North Carolina, with his wife Wendy, whom he married in 1993, and their son and daughter.
 Bilas is on the Advisory Board of the Duke Brain Tumor Center and the PinStripes/ALS Foundation, as well as serving on the Board of Directors of Coaches vs. Cancer.

 Bilas joined the Screen Actors Guild in 1987.
 He appeared in national television commercials and the feature-length movie I Come in Peace (also known as Dark Angel).
 He wrote a book, Toughness.